Sadzurami/steam-sessions-creator/README.md

 Show help message and exit.

+### `validate`

+Allows you to validate steam session and get expiration date.

+### Options

+> --sessions (-s) [required]

+Specify one or more sessions.

+Session can be specified as:

+- A file path to load session from.
+- A glob pattern to load sessions from multiple files.

 # Questions And Suggestions

 If you have any suggestions, please contact me via email [mail.to.sadzurami@gmail.com](mailto:mail.to.sadzurami@gmail.com).